 Why are you moving?
 We lease our current facility and rail yard from the Portland Company.
 The recent sale and development of this waterfront parcel created an opportunity for Maine Narrow Gauge to pursue ownership of its own land and museum facilities.
 The decision was made to proceed with that goal, affording the organization better management and control of its future.

 Why didn’t you stay in Portland?
 The City of Portland was one of the communities who responded to the original request for proposal sent out in 2011.
 Unfortunately, no property was available along the right-of-way that met the needs of our organization.
 Further complicating matters, the current right-of-way on which our train operates is not owned by the museum but leased from the State of Maine.
 These hurdles ultimately made it difficult to pursue staying in Portland.
 Moving to Gray will allow the museum to own its right-of-way and facilities providing a greater sense of permanency for the future of the organization.
 We plan to continue seasonal train operations in the City of Portland as long as the continued lease of the railroad right-of-way will allow.

 When will you be open in Gray?
 We are currently in the process of raising funds to support the move.
 The move will include construction of brand new facilities and railroad tracks at the new location.
 We have completed architectural renderings for the new location and have secured ownership of the right-of-way.
-We anticipate a move to the new location will take place within two years and that the total project will be completed over several years.
+We anticipate a move to the new location will take many years.